-D. C. Ciresan, U. Meier, J. Masci, J. Schmidhuber.
-A Committee of Neural Networks for Traffic Sign Classification.
 International Joint Conference on Neural Networks (IJCNN-2011, San Francisco), 2011.
-PDF.

 J. Schmidhuber.
 Highlights of robot car history, 2005.

 [4a] S. Linnainmaa.
 The representation of the cumulative rounding error of an algorithm as a Taylor expansion of the local rounding errors.
 Master's Thesis (in Finnish), Univ.
 Helsinki, 1970.

 D. C. Ciresan, U. Meier, J. Masci, L. M. Gambardella, J. Schmidhuber.
+D. C. Ciresan, U. Meier, J. Masci, L. M. Gambardella, J. Schmidhuber.
 Flexible, High Performance Convolutional Neural Networks for Image Classification.
 International Joint Conference on Artificial Intelligence (IJCAI-2011, Barcelona), 2011.
 PDF.
-ArXiv preprint.
+ArXiv preprint (1 Feb 2011).

 D. C. Ciresan, U. Meier, J. Schmidhuber.
 Multi-column Deep Neural Networks for Image Classification.
 Proc.
-IEEE Conf. on Computer Vision and Pattern Recognition CVPR 2012, p 3642-3649, June 2012.
+IEEE Conf. on Computer Vision and Pattern Recognition CVPR 2012, p 3642-3649, July 2012.
 PDF.
-Longer TR: arXiv:1202.2745v1 [cs.CV]
+Longer TR of Feb 2012: arXiv:1202.2745v1 [cs.CV].
+More.

 M. A. Ranzato, Y. LeCun: A Sparse and Locally Shift Invariant Feature Extractor Applied to Document Images.
 Proc.
 ICDAR, 2007